National Academy of Medicine

-Susan Skochelak, MD, MPH, adjunct professor of Family and Community Medicine, is a nationally recognized authority in medical Education, and serves as the group vice president for Medical Education at the American Medical Association, where she leads the AMA strategic initiative “Accelerating change in medical education,” and created the AMA Center to Transform Medical Education to develop innovative strategies for physician education.
-Prior to the AMA, Skochelak was senior associate dean for academic affairs at the University of Wisconsin School of Medicine and Public Health.
+Susan Skochelak, MD, MPH, is a nationally recognized authority in medical education.
+She serves as the group vice president for medical education at the American Medical Association, where she leads the strategic initiative “Accelerating Change in Medical Education,” and created the AMA Center to Transform Medical Education.

 Melina Kibbe, elected 2016

 Melina Kibbe, MD, ’03 GME, is an expert in the treatment of carotid stenosis, peripheral vascular disease and abdominal aortic aneurysms.
 From 2011-2016, she served as deputy director of Northwestern’s Simpson Querrey Institute for BioNanotechnology and vice chair of the Department of Surgery.
 Northwestern recognized Kibbe for her outstanding talents as an educator of the next generation of surgeons, honoring her with 18 awards for teaching excellence.